-applied.
+For distributions, etc., of gains on publicly offered stock investment trusts and for dividends paid on listed stocks other than those paid on large shareholdings (those paid to a shareholder who holds 3% or more of the outstanding shares of a corporation), the payee of dividends has the option of adopting comprehensive taxation, separate taxation on the basis of self-assessment, or non-declaration of dividend income (withholding tax only on their dividend income).
+For a limited period, stockholders and investors enjoyed a preferential tax rate of 10% (10.147% in 2013) on this income.
+However, from 2014 to 2037, the rate is 20.315%, after which a tax rate of 20% will be applied.
 For a limited period, stockholders and investors have enjoyed a preferential tax rate of 10% (10.147% in 2013) even for separate taxation on the basis of self-assessment.
 However, from 2014 to 2037, the rate will be 20.315%, after which a tax rate of 20% will be applied.
 It was from 2009 that choosing the separate taxation on the basis of self-assessment became an option.
 Moreover, from 2010, investors have been able to combine dividends, etc., from listed stock, etc., in their withholding tax accounts.
-The term "listed stock, etc.," refers to shares that are listed on domestic and foreign stock exchanges and includes ETFs (exchange traded funds).
+The term "listed stock, etc.," refers to shares that are listed on domestic and foreign stock exchanges, as well as ETFs (exchange traded funds) and specified bonds.

 Meanwhile, dividends on stocks other than listed stocks (unlisted stocks) and those received by large individual shareholders are subject to comprehensive taxation after paying a 20% withholding tax (20.42% from 2013 to 2037).
-In this case, shareholders have the right to select the non-declaration of dividends paid at one time of no more than the amount derived by proportionally dividing \$100,000 over the dividend-computation period.
+In this case, shareholders have the right to select the non-declaration of dividends paid at one time of no more than the amount derived by proportionally dividing \mathbb{1}100,000 over the dividend-computation period.
 However, local inhabitant tax is subject to comprehensive taxation.